-People don’t often think about ventilation when they think about their roofs and attics.
-When people do think about roof maintenance, they think about calling local roof services to come and make an inspection to be sure everything is in working order.
+People don’t often think about ventilation when they think about their roofs and attics; however, when they do think about roof maintenance, they call local roof services to come and make an inspection to be sure everything is in working order.

-Ventilation is air flow through an intake and exhaust system.
-It keeps the air fresh and dry in the ventilated area.
+Ventilation is air flow through an intake and exhaust system that keeps the air fresh and dry in the ventilated area.

 What is Roof Ventilation?

 If you see pipes sticking out of a roof, those are pretty much ventilation pipes that were put in during roof installation.

 How Does Roof Ventilation Work?

 Roof services contractors advise that there are two main ways that air flow is created in an attic.

 - A mechanical way, where a power source is required.